preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Use these settings go to any Teamwork site to, for example, edit settings.
 You can also create a new Teamwork site, or Attach an existing site to Omnia.

-In Omnia 6.5, options for Teamwork will be a bit different.
+In Omnia 6.5 and later, options for Teamwork will be a bit different.
 See this page: :doc:`Teamwork in Omnia 6.5 </admin-settings/business-group-settings/team-collaboration/teamwork-65/index>`

 Using the list "Inactive" you can handle sites with pending delete.